dwarvesf/handbook/who-does-what.md

 ---
 title: Who does what
 date: 2019-02-21
-description: Figuring out whom to bring a particular issue or question to shouldn’t be a guessing game.
-Most concerns fall pretty clearly within the responsibility of a specific team at Dwarves Foundation, and the head of that team should be the first point of contact.
+description: Figuring out who to ask about a specific issue or question shouldn't be a guessing game.
+This guide outlines our main areas of focus and who helps lead them.
 authors:
   - tieubao
 tags: